usccolumbia/blmm/README.md

 ```

-### How to train the model with Crystal Composition Transformer dataset
+### How to train your own model with Crystal Composition Transformer datasets

 #### Download Data
 Download datasets from the above link, then unzip it under `BLMM_dataset` folder.